Policies and Procedures

 Students studying away are required to take a full course load (between 12-18 credits) and pay full time tuition.
 Tuition charges for full time students remaining between 12-18 credits will not be affected by dropping a course.
 Those students who are enrolled in more than 18 credits and wish to drop down to between 12-18 credits will receive a 100% refund of Tuition and Fees if they drop during the first two weeks of the semester.
 There is no refund if a course is dropped after the first two weeks.
 Please note that the study away semester begins with the First Day of Classes listed on the site calendars.
 Each calendar week is counted beginning with the First Day of classes listed on the site calendars.

 All students studying away at a Global Academic Center must be enrolled full time.
-A full time load at NYU is between 12 and 18 points (12 and 20 points for School of Engineering students*).
+A full time load at NYU is between 12 and 18 points.
 Students who wish to "overload" by taking more than 18 points during a fall or spring semester at a Global Academic Center must receive permission from the Office of Global Programs in addition to their home school.
-Please email firstname.lastname@example.org to request permission to overload.
-Your request will be reviewed in consultation with the Global Academic Center Director.
+Please email fill out the Over-Enrollment Request Form found in your Study Away Portal after you've been admitted to study away.
+Your request will be reviewed in consultation with the Global Academic Center Director and your advisor.
 Please note that permission from the Office of Global Programs is in addition to any approval required by your home school.
 Please also note that overloading results in additional tuition and fees for most students.
 Further details can be found on the Bursar’s website.

 Visiting students must request their NYU transcript from the NYU Office of the Registrar.
 Transcripts contain confidential academic information and are released in accordance with the Family Educational Rights and Privacy Act of 1974 (FERPA), and therefore will not be issued without authorization from the student/alumnus.
 The Office of Global Programs recommends that students request their transcript through the Albert student center.
 Simply log on to albert.nyu.edu with your NetID, click on the Student Center, select transcript official from the drop-down menu, and follow the directions on the screen.
 (Former NYU Study Away students should still have a valid NYU NetID.
-If you know your NetID but you do not remember your password, or your password has expired, go to start.nyu.edu to reset your password.
-If you do not remember your NYU NetID email email@example.com for assistance.)
 Further information on requesting transcripts can be found on the NYU Registrar's Website.
 Tip: Before you complete your transcript request, check to ensure that all your grades have been posted.
 You can check for your grades in Albert by either selecting Grades or Transcript-Unofficial from the drop-down menu in the Albert student center.